ruchika28ag/sports-day/README.md

 - To start a development server, run `yarn start`

-### WebUI
+### Backend API

-Sports Day also has a web frontend.
-Please refer to https://github.com/ruchika28ag/sports-day for setup instructions.
+Sports Day also has a backend service.
+Please refer to https://github.com/ruchika28ag/sports-day-api for setup instructions.

 ## Contributing